zulianp/learnhpc/courses/coding/0_getting_started.md

 - [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/) on MacOS
 - [Pacman](https://wiki.archlinux.org/title/pacman), [Apt](https://linux.die.net/man/8/apt-get), etc.. on Linux platforms

-NOTE: you can use `which cc`, `which git`, `which python3` in your command line to check if the tools are available and where are installed.

 ## Installation of `Python` dependencies and virtual environment